 At the new 4k restoration premiere of her 1972 docufilm F.T.A., Fonda showed off a new look: the silver pixie.
 We love to see a shamelessly chic head of silver, and this textured pixie frames her face beautifully.

 Full of Curls

 For the 25th annual Screen Actor's Guild Awards, everything about Fonda's look stood out -- the bright lip, the full lash, and a head full of tight, textured curls.
-We suggest a 3/4" barrel curling iron with curls going in both directions all over the head for a similar wavy texture.
+We suggest a 3/4" barrel curling iron (like the Conair Double Ceramic 3/4-Inch Curling Iron, $17) with curls going in both directions all over the head for a similar wavy texture.

 'Structure' is a word that best describes Fonda's ensemble at the 90th Annual Academy Awards.
 She paired a strong, structured shoulder pad with a voluminous structured hairstyle to match.
-To get a major lift at the roots, a dry shampoo foam can really help you go a long way, and all it takes is a quick scalp massage to work the product into dry hair.
+To get a major lift at the roots, OUAI's Air Dry Foam, $28, can really help you go a long way, and all it takes is a quick scalp massage to work the product into dry hair.

 Piece-y curls add movement throughout the hair, and Fonda wore this style note well in her updo at the 74th Annual Venice Film Festival for the premiere of Our Souls At Night.
 A gorgeously curled bang with delicate wisps softly hanging behind the ear keep this look effortlessly romantic.